eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 }
 ```

 `list_add_tail_rcu` is a variation of the `list_add` function from earlier.
-It uses RCU, which is a mechanism for ensuring concurrent reads (no need to go into the details). `list_add_tail_rcu` has the effect of adding the newly created task's task list node to the tail of the `init_task` task list.
+It uses RCU, which is a synchronization mechanism that supports concurrency between a single writer and multiple readers (no need to go into the details). `list_add_tail_rcu` has the effect of adding the newly created task's `tasks` node to the tail of the `init_task` task list.

-The task list is mainly used when the Kernel needs to perform an action on each task.
+As mentioned, the task list is mainly used when the Kernel needs to perform an action on each task.
 For example, freezing tasks when a computer is going into hibernate mode, swapping tasks to an updated version of the kernel during a live patch, or when a signal is sent to each process.
+Most of these uses are rare, and so the efficiency of iterating over each item in a list isn't a major concern.

 One of the times a signal is sent to each process is when the SysRq key and e are pressed together, which terminates all processes.